Prospective Applicants

 In this section, you will provide details about the experience you plan to participate in this summer.
 It includes the organization name, your position, start and end dates, hours, and supervisor information.
 For those doing research, there are specific questions about how your research will be completed.

 Upload your Experience Confirmation as a PDF or JPEG file format.
 This should be a written confirmation of your offer for your summer experience from your experience supervisor or organization.
+It needs to include the following information: supervisor: name, phone, & e-mail; start date & end date; compensation: hourly wage, stipend, un-paid, etc.; hours per week; general duties; and work environment: in-person, remote, hybrid.
 It can be a screen shot of an email or an official offer letter.
 You do not need to have accepted this offer to be eligible for the SEG.
 When you upload your information, please save the file in the following format: full name + SEG Experience Confirmation (Ex: “EzraCornell-SEG Experience Confirmation”).

 Essay Questions: 1500-character limit (approximately 300 words) per response.